zainabed/zainabed-blog/content/tutorials/create-mock-server-using-json-server/index.md

 ---
-title: "Create Mock Server Using Json Server"
+title: "How To Use json-server To Build Mock REST API Server"
-date: 2022-11-02T05:19:14-04:00
+date: 2022-11-03T05:19:14-04:00
-draft: true
+draft: false
 authors:
   - Zainul

 categories:
   - "Tutorial"

 ---

 ## Introduction

-A mock REST API server will often expedite your testing.
+A mock REST API server will often expedite your integration testing, and this tutorial will give you insight into one such server.

-This tutorial will give you insight into one such server and help you configure and use it by following simple steps.
+This tutorial will walk through each step of setting up and using a fake server.

 ---
 ### Software used in this tutorial